tudo75/xed-plantuml-plugin/README.md

 ## Instructions
 Plugin must be enabled from Edit -> Preferences -> Plugins -> PlantUML

-And in the same place, after you have downloaded PlantUML jar library from https://github.com/plantuml/plantuml you have to set the path for it.
+And in the same place, after you have downloaded PlantUML jar library from

+https://github.com/plantuml/plantuml

+you have to set the path for it.

+If you don't have the bottom panel activated, open it to view the generated image.

+Form the right click menu you can:
+* Zoom in, out and fit to container
+* Create an SVG version of your PlantUML diagram
+* close the image tab

 ## Credits
 Based on this Gedit Plugin